Dur4nt3/todo_project/to-implement.md

 - Edit Groups: the initial color of the input label "change-label-color-label" will match the group's color label

 - Edit Groups: when a user picks a new color via the input the label will change color accordingly

+- Help:

+    1) A modal with multiple pages that can be scrolled through both via left and right arrow icons and indicators in the middle that represent the page number
+    *Page indicators should be rectangles that are enlarged and have a white background when you're on their respective page* *Concept - Image Carousel like design*

+    2) Information in the modal:

+        - Information about groups, listing positions, unlisted groups

+        - Information about the filters earliest first and latest first and their interaction with an all-day task

+        - Information about repetitive tasks